Capital Project

 • Finish outstanding driveway relocation work at NAUMC/NWES (minimal to no traffic impacts).

 • Construct SR-605/Market St roundabout under full closure.
-More information regarding the detour and duration of closure will be shared at a later date.
 This work is being strategically planned to minimize impacts to NAPLS by performing the work during summer recess.

 8/18/25 - 9/31/25